 We’re heading out of town today for spring break and our family is really looking forward to getting away.
 As I’ve been talking to friends over the last week, quite a few of them have told me that they’re not doing anything for spring break because it’s not in the budget!
+There are so many spring break ideas families will love that won’t cost an arm and a leg.

-It made me think…there are a ton of free and inexpensive activities that are perfect for families who are looking for spring break fun on a budget.
+There are a ton of free and inexpensive activities that are perfect for families who are looking for spring break fun on a budget.
 We’ve done many of these things in years past.
 And keep in mind, they don’t have to be used just for spring break.

-Indoor Spring Break Activities:
+Indoor Spring Break Ideas Families Will Love:

 1. Do crafts.